ilios/user-guide/README.md

 ## Ilios Workflow

-The Ilios workflow is based on a curriculum structure which incorporates several interconnected levels (displayed below starting with the highest level -- program):
+The Ilios workflow is based on a curriculum structure which incorporates several interconnected levels (displayed below starting with a school's highest level -- program):

 ![Interconnected](.gitbook/assets/inter\_connected.jpg)